openownership/data-standard/docs/whatisbodata.md

 .. highlights::

     Companies already hold data about beneficial ownership.
-Historically it has not been in a consistent format that facilitates reporting requirements.
+It is not always recorded, stored or shared in consistent ways, making reporting and interpreting reports challenging.

 ```